Il piccolo Marat: Act Three

 Scene: The Orc's bedroom.
 The room contains some ramshackle furniture mixed with various luxury furnishings scattered here and there, evidently benefited from fruitful "searches" in aristocratic houses.

-In the middle of the room, in front of a plebeian desk, a very rich armchair.
-Beside the entrance door, which is on the right, on a rough table, two heavy and large solid bronze candelabra.
+In the middle of the room, in front of a desk, an armchair.
+Beside the entrance door, which is on the right, on a table, two solid bronze candelabra.
 Some tapestries and some carpets.

 A large window occupies almost the entire wall at the back.
 On the left an iron bed, not large.
 To the right of the bed a cabinet.
 On the desk, papers and writing materials; papers piled up confusingly.

 A patrol of "American Hussars" passes by outside, singing a song.
 After they have passed, Mariella and The Little Prince enter.
 They hear a cuckoo, which is The Carpenter's agreed on sign that he is ready with the boat.
 The two of them wrap ropes around the sleeping man and tie him to his bed.

 The Little Prince searches for pen and paper to extort from The Orc a Safe Conduct for himself, Mariella, his Mother, and the Carpenter.
 The Orc awakes and commences to struggle for his freedom.
 With dagger in hand, The Little Prince reveals his identity and keeps The Orc restrained.

 Mariella forges the Safe Conducts.
 After a momentary alarm due to outside voices that Mariella relieves by sending the Citizens to a local tavern, Mariella and The Little Prince move to leave.
 The Orc manages to grab a pistol from under the bedcover and shoots The Little Prince who falls to the ground.

 The Orc continues to extricate himself from the ropes while The Little Prince persuades Mariella to escape.
 She takes the Safe Conduct and leaves.
 Through the window The Little Prince watches her progress in freeing his Mother from prison and going to the boat.

 The Carpenter enters as The Orc frees himself.
 Seeing that The Orc is free, he grabs the edge of the table covered with bronze candelabra and topples it over onto The Orc.
 He then grabs a candelabra and kills The Orc with it.

 The Carpenter helps The Little Prince to his feet and they exit.